ttadesusi/Data-Science-Professional-Certificate/1. What is Data Science/README.md

-Chapter 1 (of 9) "What is data science" has been completed See certificate of completion
+Course 1 (of 9) "What is data science" has been completed.

+See certificate of completion